 Recipe and printable instructions listed below.

-Add eight ears of corn to the Crock Pot.
+Add six to eight ears of corn to the Crock Pot.

 Add one stick of butter (cubed).